DevBekoDev/News-Flash-ALX/README.md

    flutter run

 ## Usage
+  - Home Screen: Displays the latest news headlines.
-  - Search Screen: Type in keywords to search for news articles.
-The results are displayed in a list.
+  - Search Screen: Allows users to search for specific news articles.
   - Bookmarks Screen: View and manage bookmarked articles.
-Articles can be removed from the bookmarks list.
   - News Details Screen: View detailed content of an article in a web view.
 Toggle the bookmark status from this screen.

 ## License